thescouser89/build-finder/README.md

 #### Problems flagged

-The report currently reports total builds, including number of builds that are *imports*.
+The report currently reports total builds, including the number of builds  that are *imports*.
 Additionally, it reports:

 * Matching files with no Koji build associated.
 These are potentially files that need to be rebuilt from source, for example, a dynamic